-As a UX designer, I am responsible for maintaining and advancing FIFA's overall user experience.
+As a UX designer, I was responsible for maintaining and advancing FIFA's overall user experience.
 By joining EA during the middle stages of VOLTA's first year of development, I took on the role of the primary UX owner for the game mode.
-Additionally, as I am currently the most senior UX designer on the FIFA team, I work with the production and leadership teams to champion UX initiatives and improvements for FIFA 21 and beyond.
+Additionally, as I was (at the time) the most senior UX designer on the FIFA team, I worked with the production and leadership teams to champion UX initiatives and improvements for FIFA 22 and beyond.

-Working on FIFA 20 and FIFA 21, I have practiced end-to-end ownership of features, from concept to implementation.
-This process entails a number of steps, including UX workshops, low/high-fidelity wireframing, interactive protyping, and user-testing.
+Working on FIFA 20 and FIFA 21, I practiced end-to-end ownership of features, from concept to implementation.
+This process entailed several steps, including UX workshops, low/high-fidelity wireframing, interactive prototyping, and user-testing.

 Over time, my role on the project expanded to include working directly with the Production team in defining and documenting "Change Requests".
-These smaller scale feature changes allow me to advocate for Quality of Life usability improvements that heighten the overall FIFA experience.
-By taking full ownership of UX-based Change Requests, I am required to define and document all aspects of the design within a Creative Brief.
-The completed brief is then passed on to the relevant development team for implementation.
+These smaller scale feature changes allowed me to advocate for Quality of Life usability improvements that heightened the overall FIFA experience.
+By taking full ownership of UX-based Change Requests, I was required to define and document all aspects of the design within a Creative Brief.
+The completed brief was then passed on to the relevant development team for implementation.

-The largest UX design challenge of working on FIFA is the product's yearly release schedule.
-As the development cycle for each release is so short, it is a reality that it is not possible to implement all intended work within a single year.
-Due to this, it is essential to be able to communicate the value of potential features or improvements in order to secure the required development time for implementation.
+The largest UX design challenge of working on FIFA was the product's yearly release schedule.
+As the development cycle for each release is so short, it was a hard reality that it was not possible to implement all intended work within a single year.
+Due to this, it was essential to be able to communicate the value of potential features or improvements in order to secure the required development time for implementation.

-To achieve this, I have worked to introduce new rapid prototyping software for use within the UX team.
-By enabling ourselves to create more interactive prototypes much earlier in the development cycle, the UX team is able to more quickly present tangible value to the FIFA leadership team.
+To achieve this, I worked to introduce new rapid prototyping software (AxureRP) for use within the UX team.
+To ensure a smooth introduction to this new software I ran and recorded a series of introductory tutorial sessions for the UX/UI team.
+By enabling ourselves to create more interactive prototypes much earlier in the development cycle, the UX/UI team is now able to more quickly present the tangible value of their designs to the FIFA leadership team.